NorthPort Batang Pier: 2019–2023: The Robert Bolick and Sean Anthony era

 In the 2018 PBA draft, the NorthPort selected Robert Bolick with the third overall pick.
-The team had a suprising run throughout the 2019 PBA season.
+The team had a surprising run throughout the 2019 PBA season.
 After a quarterfinals exit in the Philippine Cup, the team finished the Commissioner's Cup in second place with a 9–2 record, their best finish yet.
 This comes despite Stanley Pringle only playing two games in the conference due to surgery and later being traded away to Barangay Ginebra San Miguel.
 Unfortunately, their winning prowess didn't carry over to the quarterfinals, losing to the San Miguel Beermen in two games.
 During the Governors' Cup, the Batang Pier made another trade, sending Mo Tautuaa to the Beermen for Christian Standhardinger.
 After finishing 8th in the eliminations, the Batang Pier faced the NLEX Road Warriors in the quarterfinals with the disadvantage of having to win back-to-back games.
 However, the team pushed through and after a triple-overtime victory in game 2, NorthPort was bound for the semifinals for the first time since 2016.
 The team eventually lost to Barangay Ginebra in four games of the best-of-five series.

 In the few years since, the team failed to go back to the semifinals.
 Additionally, the team made more trades with its key players, with Standhardinger heading to Barangay Ginebra in 2021 and Sean Anthony going to the Phoenix Super LPG Fuel Masters early in 2022.
 However, the team also acquired younger talent along the way.
 William Navarro was selected in the special round of the PBA season 46 draft in 2021, though he didn't play until 2022 due to obligations with Gilas Pilipinas.
 Jamie Malonzo was also selected second overall in the same draft, but was traded away to Ginebra in 2022 for Arvin Tolentino and Prince Caperal.